About Decapod Crustaceans

 2. Crayfish walk forwards but swim backwards

-5. Both crabs and lobsters sense the world through hairs on their body which are sensitive to touch, sound, smell, taste, odor and temperature
+5. Both crabs and lobsters sense the world through hairs on their body which are sensitive to touch, sound, smell, taste, odour and temperature

 6. They communicate by flapping their pincers or drumming their claws; and will fight for the best hiding places but also sometimes work together to provide their young with food and protection.